• Skip to primary navigation

 Parking: There is free parking at the beginning of the peninsula

-Île Grande: For lovers of wild nature
+Île Grande: best place to see wild nature

 Before returning to central Brittany we took the car again and headed towards l’île Grande.
 We admit it, we didn’t have any plans except to park our car and go for a walk… Wise choice!